lsst-sqre/sqr-039/index.rst

 Upon return from the OpenID Connect provider (CILogon), the user's identity is mapped to a local identity for the Science Platform and a new session and corresponding opaque bearer token created for that identity.

 Rather than returning that bearer token to the user as in the API example, the bearer token will instead be stored in a cookie.
-Unlike with API tokens, these tokens should have an expiration set, and the user redirected to reauthenticate when the token expires.
+Unlike with API tokens, these tokens should have an expiration set, and the user redirected to re-authenticate when the token expires.

 Use of cookies prompts another choice: Should the token be stored in a session cookie or in a cookie with an expiration set to match the token?
 Session cookies are slightly more secure because they are not persisted to disk on the client and are deleted when the user closes their browser.